planetjekyll/awesome-jekyll-themes/README.md

 - [henrythemes/jekyll-bootstrap-theme](https://github.com/henrythemes/jekyll-bootstrap-theme)

-For the "state-of-the-art" what a "classic" theme can do - see the incredible beautiful and extremely well-documented (incl. a getting started guide and much much more) [Minimal Mikstake (MM) theme](https://github.com/mmistakes/minimal-mistakes) by Michael Rose.
+For the "state-of-the-art" what a "classic" theme can do - see the incredible beautiful and extremely well-documented (incl. a getting started guide and much much more) [Minimal Mistakes (MM) theme](https://github.com/mmistakes/minimal-mistakes) by Michael Rose.
 Happy Jekylling.

 ## Official Themes